lloydkevin/hugo-wd/content/post/2007-09-06-the-secret-of-cakephp-advanced-routing-even-better-urls.md

 <pre class="brush: php; title: ; notranslate" title="">Router::connect('/(.*).htm', array('controller' =&gt; 'contents', 'action' =&gt; 'view'));</pre>

-Conventions are great as long as they don&#8217;t get in the way.
+Conventions are great as long as they don't get in the way.
 The great thing about CakePHP is that they frequently provide ways to get what you need done easily.

 Make your _static_ content look like static pages with Advanced routing.